nclwater/FIRM2/README.md

 ### IMPORTANT:
-For both running locally and within a docker, the two configurations files, `.firm.properties` and `logger.properties` have to be in the user directory.
+For both running locally and within a docker, the two configurations files, `.firm2.properties` and `logger.properties` have to be in the user directory.
 That is the same directory from which the program is being run.

 Edit these two files with the appropriate values before running or